miwrona2/valid_crud/README.md

 **MySQL configuration**
 * tables from database in ```app/db```
 * don't forget to change your credentials for connection with mySQL in ```app/config/config.php```

+## Installation

+Needed any local server (for example Xampp or Wamp).
+Download or clone repo and put in your localhost direction (for example `c:/xampp/htdocs/` default for xampp )